liam-wiltshire/talks/hackthesystem/content.md

 - Use rate-limiting
  - However, rate-limiting on IP (as is provided by services such as CloudFlare) isn't enough
- - Attacker could use a large number of IPs, and share the session cookie between the instances to try lots of OTPs and bypass limites
+ - Attacker could use many IPs, and share the session cookie between the instances to try lots of OTPs and bypass limits
 - Rate-limiting needs to be against the account in question

+???

+- The simple answer to this is to use rate limiting.
+    - When we usually talk about rate limiting, we are referring to IP-based rate limiting.
+The sort of thing that services like CF might provide at a network level
+- In this instance that doesn't work - if an attacker is in control of a botnet with a large number of IPs, they can share the session between the network, and bypass any IP-level rate limits to try lots of OTPs
+- In this situation, the rate limit should be against the account - so when a user logs in they only have a certain number of 2FA attempts before a cooldown kicks in

 ---